Weekly Rankings: Big 12 realignment options

 UCF is in that neighborhood as well when considering where they began and now being invited into the Big 12.

-Some will want to point to one of the other four corner schools, especially since the Big 12 has already planted a flag in the state of Utah by way of BYU, but the Utes' athletic prowess and viewership numbers can not be ignored.
+Some will want to choose one of the other three corner schools, especially since the Big 12 has already planted a flag in the state of Utah by way of BYU.
+However, the Utes' athletic prowess and viewership numbers cannot be ignored.

-And their rabid and passionate fan base blends in well with the Big 12's.
+Their rabid and passionate fan base would blend well with the Big 12.

 4. ARIZONA

-I'm not sure that they are number four in a financial sense or ahead of Colorado or Arizona State in that department.
+I'm not sure that they are number four in a financial sense, or ahead of Colorado and Arizona State in that department.
 I'm not wise enough to really pour into the numbers between institutions that are pretty close in value.

 The differentiator is that the Wildcats haven't been pleased with the Pac-12 for years and have the ambition to push the exit button and convince others to do the same.
 That holds some cache in itself.